vikrambhatt1405/DS222/README.md

 # DS222
 Assignments and Projects

-Hadoop jars are located in HadoopNaiveBayes/src/
+Hadoop jars are located in HadoopNaiveBayes/src folder.

-Naive Bayes implemented in local machine using pyhton scripts with stream and sort methods.
+Naive Bayes implemented on local machine using pyhton scripts with stream and sort methods.